 To add the custom field, you’ll want to scroll all the way down to the Custom Post Meta section.

-On the left, we pasted in the Field Name that we created earlier.
-And on the right, we can choose the Website Name form field that we just added to the form.
+On the left, paste in the Field Name that we created in ACF.
+On the right, choose the Website Name form field that we just created in WPForms.

-Now anything typed into the Website Name field will be saved in the custom field.
+That’s all you need to do!
+From now on, anything typed into the Website Name field will be saved in the custom field so you can display it in your post template.

 Now, when you view your guest post submission form on the frontend, you’ll see the extra field we added earlier.